OxIceBear/Basic-landing-page/README.md

 This repository contains the code for a modern landing page template.
 It is designed to be visually appealing and user-friendly, showcasing the features of a product or service.

+## Demo

+You can see Demo [here] `(https://basic-landing-page.000webhostapp.com/)` If it says thats its Dangerus, ignore it, I dont know why!

 ## Features

 - Responsive design that adapts to different screen sizes and devices.